Meeting the Locals

 “Right, can I get up from this table first?”

 “Sorry, Ed, I forgot about that.”
-The straps are released on one side, and get pulled back into the other.
+The straps are released on one side, and are pulled back into the other.
 The table adjusts to be more like a lounger, and a desk with a chair comes out of one wall while the wall at that point becomes a large computer monitor.
 “The screen at the desk will show you the terrain and area around where we’d like you to set up housekeeping.
 You should study it while thinking about the gear.”

 “Thanks, David.
 How will I communicate with the locals?”